 What Homeschool Is NOT

-I want to start off by telling you what homeschooling is NOT.
+I want to start by telling you what homeschooling is NOT.
 Because even in my own experience with homeschooling, I had placed unrealistic expectations on myself and my child.
 That did nothing but frustrate us both.
 This doesn’t just put you behind schedule (which isn’t always a bad thing, by the way), but it can make you doubt the entire process.

 Homeschooling is NOT “doing school at home.”
 What do I mean by that?
 Well, think about everything that public school entails.
 Getting up early, adhering to rigid schedules, maintaining a “status quo” in keeping up with what is considered age-appropriate materials, and taking a certain amount of time to get through a specific educational regimen, whether too slow or too fast.

 Homeschooling is NOT letting society decide what is best for your child.
-True, there are certain subjects and topics that are necessary to be able to function well.
+True, some certain subjects and topics are necessary to be able to function well.
 But that’s not what I’m talking about.
 I mean that, as a whole, it just doesn’t make much sense to lump 20 to 40 students into one room or grade level.
 And expect them all to function on the same level across a variety of subject matter.
 And it certainly doesn’t make sense to maintain that ideology when you are homeschooling your child in a one-on-one setting like the private educational space.

-Are There Legal Requirements for Homeschooling?
+Are There Legal Requirements to Homeschool?

 Yes, there are legal requirements in every state.
 You can find a list of simple guidelines HERE for your own specific state and I encourage you to do more research on the specific state you’re in to make sure nothing has changed by the time you read this.